twilio/twilio-ruby/docs/usage/pricing.rst

 ======================================

-To access Twilio Pricing resources, you'll first need to instantiate a :class:`Twilio::REST::PricingClient`.
+To access Twilio Pricing resources, you'll first need to instantiate a :class:`Twilio::REST::Client`.

 Authentication
 --------------

-The :class:`Twilio::REST::PricingClient` needs your Twilio credentials.
+The :class:`Twilio::REST::Client` needs your Twilio credentials.
 To get your credentials, visit `your Twilio account portal
 <https://www.twilio.com/user/account>`_.
 If you don't have a Twilio account
 yet, go `here <https://www.twilio.com/try-twilio>`_ to get started.

-Once you have your credentials, you can create create a new :class:`PricingClient` and get started.
+Once you have your credentials, you can create a new :class:`Client` and get started.

 .. code-block:: ruby